 The bodybuilding craze of the 1960s built a lasting image around weight lifting that still scares some people away from their local gym.
 Think Arnold Schwarzenegger, Gold's Gym, Pumping Iron.
-But weight lifting (that is, lifting weights for exercise, not "weightlifting," the Olympic sport of lifting weights) doesn't have to be about weightlifting awards and becoming Mr. Universe.
+But weight lifting doesn't have to be about entering bodybuilding competitions or winning awards.

 The truth is that weight lifting can benefit your body inside and out, help you lose weight, and help you maintain and manage various health conditions.
 From controlling your blood sugar to increased mobility, let's explore what you stand to gain and how to get started with weight lifting.